SudhanParajuli/Pokhara-University-Notes--Civil--Computer--and-IT---Semester-Wise-Resources/README.md

 # Pokhara University Notes: Civil, Computer, and IT Semesters

 Welcome to the most comprehensive and organized collection of **Pokhara University Notes** for Civil, Computer, and IT programs.
-This repository serves as a hub for students and educators, providing direct links to semester-wise notes hosted on [Sudhan Parajuli's Website](https://sudhanparajuli.com.np).
+This repository serves as a hub for students and educators, providing direct links to semester-wise notes.

 ---